dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 # Color Theming
 Hashi's guidelines for applying colors on a global scope.

-## Color Properties
+## Main Color Properties
 Hashi's theming system has three main color properties: Primary, Accent, and Background.

 ![color theming](../_media/color-theming.png)

-### 1. Surface Color
+### 1. Primary Color
-These colors define the majority of surfaces in the interface.
-These consist of cards, profiles, etc. The primary color property takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand)  each for both light and dark mode.
+This color defines the emphasized surfaces in an interface.
+These consist of headers, appbars, navbars, drawers, hero sections, etc. The primary color property takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand)  each for both light and dark mode.

 ### 2. Accent Color
-These colors define user-interactable elements, and indicators of the interface.
+This color defines user-interactable elements, and indicators in an interface.
 Its purpose is to highlight a portion of the interface that needs attention.
 These usually are form actions, page indicators, quantity indicators, notification count, alerts, etc.